nikitavoloboev/data/focusing/focusing.md

 ![](https://i.imgur.com/FfYC0Re.png)

 ## Things that help me
 - I use [Focus app](https://heyfocus.com) to block a particular set of websites for 90 minutes (front pages of Hacker News, Reddit, ..) every 2 hours.
+I also have Focus trigger Do Not Disturb by calling [this CLI tool](https://github.com/sindresorhus/do-not-disturb-cli).
+This way I get no notifications when I am working and have 0 distractions.
 - I don't listen to any music when working and instead use [Noizio](http://noiz.io/) and listen to sounds of wind, rain, train or fire.
 - I try to work outside of home and move often.
 When that is not possible I emulate a working enviroment in some part of my home so my brain knows that if I am in this place, it is time to work and not do anything else.
 - I use only one monitor (my macbook).
 I found multiple monitors distracting as I can do everything really fast from my computer already.